bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+        This Hook allows you to  add nested routes to your applications, such that you can change a single parameter in the URL without having to change the  whole thing

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+        Form validation ensures that information or data inserted into it satisfies defined formats and other input criteria forecast verification, thereby, validating and verifying the prognostic output from model.

 1. In 1-2 sentences, define end to end testing.

+        End to end testing check whether if an application works as expected or not, by testing the so called user flow.
+Thus testing an application's workflow from beginning to end.

 ## Instructions